hknistanaki/CPSC440-Project/README.md

 ## AI Usage Notice

-AI was used to help write the Project Structure, Supported Instruction Set, Datapath and Control Descriptions, and Additional Features parts of this README.md, along with helping write some parts of run_tests.py, test_alu.py, and test_fpu_f32.py.
+AI was used to help write the Project Structure, Supported Instruction Set, Datapath and Control Descriptions, and Additional Features parts of this README.md, along with helping troubleshoot some parts of run_tests.py, test_alu.py, and test_fpu_f32.py.
 Calculated AI percentage is 4% of whole project.

 ## Test Output Showing Behavior